What is an ingrown toenail?

 Should I have a partial or total removal?

 Whether you have the whole nail removed or just part of the nail depends on the extent of the ingrown nail.
 This can be discussed with the doctor and you will be advised which is likely to be more successful for your circumstances.
 A partial nail removal is more cosmetically appealing for most people.

 The cost of nail surgery starts at £300 for one nail and £495 for 2 nails.

 On the day of your Surgery

-your Surgeon will talk you through the nail surgery procedure, discussing the intended benefits, outcomes, potential risks or complications.
-You will also be given written information this is also useful as it gives you a chance to read over before the surgery .
+Our doctor will do the clinical assessment and talk you through the nail surgery procedure, discussing the intended benefits, outcomes, potential risks or complications.

-You will be also given a consent form to read and sign is a very important component.
+You will be also given a consent form to read, understand and sign is a very important component.
 We ensure you have all the information you need and fully comprehend the purpose of the nail surgery, before you sign the consent form.

 We will ensure you fully understand the benefits and risks of the nail surgery and are happy to proceed and make sure that any questions you have are answered.

 You could also bring a friend or family member into the room if you wish.